-One of the main things to do in South Africa is wine tasting.
+If you do one thing in South Africa ensure that it is wine tasting.
 There are an abundance of vineyards with a large variety of blends to treat your taste buds.
 Tastings generally cost around 50 rand per person and you will try around 5/6 different wines.
 The length of the tasting depends on your interest in the wine however most take 30-60 minutes.
 Food is available at most at the wineries making them an ideal place to have a lengthy relaxing lunch.
 The main wine routes documented in the list below are the Constantia and Stellenbosch wine routes.
 Constantia is based a 20 – 30 minute drive from Cape Town centre and Stellenbosch is based a 40 minute drive from Cape Town centre.
 Visiting a winery is an experience in itself, each is unique in their own way, the list below are all a must for any wine lover!

 1. Groot Constantia – This is the oldest wine producing estate in South Africa, dating back to 1685.
 Known for their high quality red wines it is a very popular winery to visit.
 At Groot there are two restaurants to choose from; Simons restaurant or the Jonkershuis, a museum, walks and of course the wine tasting area.
 Located on the Constantia wine route it is accessible by car or the city sightseeing bus.
 This is a must visit, with its Cape Dutch buildings, sweeping views all the way to False Bay and Cape Malay food served in the Jonkershuis it is a great insight into the early Cape colonial period.